bentoml/BentoML/DEVELOPMENT.md

 # Developer Guide

-Before getting started, check out the `#bentoml-contributors` channel in the [BentoML community slack](https://l.linklyhq.com/l/ktOh).
+Before getting started, check out the `#bentoml-contributors` channel in the [BentoML Community Slack](https://l.linklyhq.com/l/ktOh).

 If you are interested in contributing to existing issues and feature requets, check out the [good-first-issue](https://github.com/bentoml/BentoML/issues?q=is%3Aopen+is%3Aissue+label%3Agood-first-issue) and [help-wanted](https://github.com/bentoml/BentoML/issues?q=is%3Aopen+is%3Aissue+label%3Ahelp-wanted) issues list.